Pottingyle is a name that was formed by the Anglo-Saxon

 Early Notables of the Pottingyle family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Pottingyle Notables in all our PDF Extended History products and printed products wherever possible.
+John Potenger or Pottinger (1647-1733), was a master in chancery and author, the son...
+Another 58 words (4 lines of text) are included under the topic Early Pottingyle Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pottingyle family to Ireland